Skip to Main Content

 What is EndNote Click?

-EndNote Click - formerly known as Kopernio - is a browser extension that helps provide direct access to electronic journal articles that University of Birmingham Library Services subscribes to, or to an Open Access version.
-It functions similarly to LibKey Nomad - albeit as well as providing access to the article PDF, it also allows users to send the reference for the article to the reference management tools EndNote Desktop or EndNote Online.
-The other key difference is that unlike LibKey Nomad it requires users to set up a personal EndNote Click account before they can get started.
-Library Services particularly recommends using EndNote Click if you are using the current version of EndNote Desktop (also known as EndNote 20).
+EndNote Click - formerly known as Kopernio - is a browser extension that helps provide direct access to electronic journal articles that University of Birmingham Libraries and Learning Resources subscribes to, or to an Open Access version.
+It functions similarly to LibKey Nomad, although unlike Nomad it requires users to set up a personal EndNote Click account before they can get started.
+Libraries and Learning Resources particularly recommends using EndNote Click if you are using the current version of EndNote Desktop.

 How to install EndNote Click

-If you are using the EndNote Desktop reference management software, EndNote Click should install automatically when you download EndNote 20 (the current version of EndNote Desktop).
-If it does not install automatically you can initiate the installation within EndNote 20 itself by going to the 'Tools' menu and selecting 'Install EndNote Click Browser Extension'.
+If you are using the EndNote Desktop reference management software (e.g. EndNote 21 or EndNote 2025), EndNote Click may install automatically.
+If it does not install automatically you can initiate the installation within EndNote itself by going to the 'Tools' menu and selecting 'Install EndNote Click Browser Extension'.

 Shows the Tools menu in EndNote 20 with the 'Install EndNote Click Browser Extension' option highlighted.

 If you are not a user of EndNote Desktop but would like to install the EndNote Click browser extension, you can do so by going to the relevant store for your web browser.
-EndNote Click is available on Google Chrome, Microsoft Edge, Firefox, and Opera (note that you will need to get a Chrome extension for Opera first, and then get EndNote Click for Chrome).
+EndNote Click is available on Google Chrome and Microsoft Edge

 Shows the details required to setup an EndNote Click account.